What to Do if You Eat Too Much Sugar When You Have Diabetes

 If you are experiencing any of these symptoms, I recommend checking your blood glucose.
 If you monitor your blood sugar (and PSA, if you have diabetes, you should be monitoring your blood sugar regularly), your blood sugar will likely be above 180 mg/dL after a sugar binge.
 This value can be different for different people and it's important to talk to your doctor or endocrinologist about your unique blood sugar targets.

 Diabetic ketoacidosis (DKA) can occur if hyperglycemia goes untreated and many experts recommend testing for ketones if your blood glucose goes above 240 mg/dl.
-Ketoacidosis (not the same as ketogenesis, learn more about the differences) can be life-threatening and requires medical treatment.
+Ketoacidosis (not the same as ketogenesis) can be life-threatening and requires medical treatment.
 Talk to your health care team about ketoacidosis and what to watch for (there are strips to test ketones in your urine) but if you're feeling tired, have nausea, vomiting or diarrhea, trouble breathing or confusion you should call your doctor immediately.

 What to do if you've eaten too much sugar